jpalardy/jpalardy.github.io/_posts/2013-11-02-grep-and-output-buffering.markdown

 - not output anything (at least for a time), then:
 - output pages in bursts

-This is clearly a buffering problem, but where's the problem: `grep` or `cut`?
+Clearly, it is a buffering problem, but where's the problem: `grep` or `cut`?
 How could it be `grep` if my second example worked?

 ## Reproducing the problem